rinem/realtime-chat/README.md

-# realtime-chat
+# Real Time Chat
-A real time chat web application using WebSockets that sends and receives messages in real time.
+A real time chat web application using WebSockets and NodeJS that sends and receives messages in real time.